 Giving yoghurt on a preloaded spoon can be a messy business and really, when it is snack time, you want it to be a quick and easy affair.
 I found some yoghurt pouches in Morrisons from The Collective which baby can hold and squeeze into his mouth.
-You can also buy pouches from Amazon and fill them yourself with greek yoghurt and fruit puree if you want to keep it more natural.
+You can also buy pouches from Amazon and fill them yourself with greek or natural yoghurt and fruit puree if you want to keep it more natural.

 These wafers are so popular among the Mums I know.
 They come in a wide range of flavours and contain no gluten, milk, nuts, egg, artificial colours/flavours or added preservatives.
 When Dex gets a little tetchy when we are out and about in the pram, one of these wafers usually sates him until we can sit down for some proper food and the best bit is there is no mess!